Christ Church, Matale

-Christ Church, Matale (ක්රිස්තු දේවස්ථානය, මාතලේ) is a Anglican church and the oldest church in Matale, Sri Lanka.
+Christ Church, Matale (ක්රිස්තු දේවස්ථානය, මාතලේ) is an Anglican church and the oldest church in Matale, Sri Lanka.

 The church is located on the site of the former Fort MacDowall, which was abandoned in 1836.
 It sits on a small hill, with views over the entrance to Matale via Trincomalee.
 The church was erected and furnished by Rev. William Frederick Kelly, the colonial chaplain for the area.
 Kelly and thirty six others sent a petition to Bishop Chapman, to dedicate and consecrate Christ Church.
 The church was consecrated by Bishop James Chapman on 29 December 1860.
 The parsonage was opened on 16 August 1862.
 Kelly was succeeded by Rev. S. T. Taylor in 1865, following Kelly's appointment as Colonial chaplain in Nuwara Eliya.